theNewDynamic/oregonsadventurecoast.com/content/blog/sixteen-date-night-or-day-ideas-on-oregon-s-adventure-coast.md

 \#6-If weather allows, go on a romantic picnic on the beach at [Sunset Bay State Park](https://www.oregonsadventurecoast.com/state-parks-and-national-lands/) to watch the sun set over wine and cheese.

 \#7- Go on an adventurous drive and spend the day exploring the beaches and state parks along the Cape Arago Highway.
-Watch the seal and sea lions on[ Simpson Reef and Shell Island](https://www.shareoregon.com/things-to-do/en/listings/126105-simpson-reef-and-shell-island-oregon-islands-nwr), part of the[ Oregon Islands National Wildlife Refuge](https://www.fws.gov/refuge/oregon_islands/).
+Watch the seals and sea lions on[ Simpson Reef and Shell Island](https://www.shareoregon.com/things-to-do/en/listings/126105-simpson-reef-and-shell-island-oregon-islands-nwr), part of the[ Oregon Islands National Wildlife Refuge](https://www.fws.gov/refuge/oregon_islands/).
 [Download this guide](https://oregonsadventurecoast.com/img/cape-arago-loop-itinerary-2018.pdf) to help you on your route and choose your own experience.

 \#8-Treat yourselves to a one-of-a-kind tasting adventure you can only find along the[ Wild Rivers Coast Food Trail](https://www.oregonsadventurecoast.com/blog/savor-the-flavors-along-the-wild-rivers-coast-food-trail/).